 xxviii.
 Hearings of the Pres Com., Vol. VI, Testimony of Bill Lovelady, p.
 338-339

 xxxi.
-President's Commission Document 5, Federal Bureau of Investigation Gemberling Report regarding: Oswald, November 30, 1963, p.
+President's Commission Document 5, Federal Bureau of Investigation Gemberling Report regarding: Oswald, Statement of O.V.
+Lee, November 30, 1963, p.
 336